BonnierNews/lu-common/README.md

 Common repo with tools, config etc... designed for use in Data/Infra's repos

-When we make changes in this repo, we need to update all repos using this one, for now that is:
+When we make changes in this repo, we need to update all repos below:
 ```bash
 lu-greenfield
 bn-subscription-api